volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 });
 ```

-* **document.createEvent** method (deprecated way, use one of the above two instead)
+* **document.createEvent** method (deprecated way, use one of the two above instead)

 ## Event/CustomEvent Constructor Parameters

-Both, Event and CustomEvent receive constructor parameters, apart from describing the name of the Event, describe also the configuration.
+Both Event and CustomEvent are given constructor parameters that describe the name and configuration of the event.

 #### Argument #1 - Name

 The first argument, passed to the constructor is the name of the Custom Event, which is case-insensitive and can contain any string.

-There is no difference in naming our event **logout** or **Logout**, it will be always the same event.
+It doesn't matter if we name it **logout** or **logout**, it will always be the same event.

 #### Argument #2 - Configuration

 The second argument describes the behaviour of the Custom Event:

-* **bubbles** - specifies if an event should be propagated to the parent elements
+* **bubbles** - specifies whether an event should be propagated to the parent elements

   By default, this property is set to **false**, which means that the Event is not propagated.

-  If set to **true**, any parent element can listen to the Custom Event, triggered by one of its children.
+  When set to **true**, any parent element can listen to the Custom Event raised by one of its children.
-* **cancelable** - specifies if an event should be cancelable
+* **cancelable** - specifies whether an event should be cancelable

-  It doesn't have a default value for each cases, since it can be set either to **true** or **false**, depending on a context of the execution.
+  It has no default value, as it can be set to either **true** or **false**, depending on the context of execution.

-  All Native DOM Events are cancelable by default, so we can execute **event.preventDefault()** or them and pretend that they never happened.
+  All Native DOM events are cancelable by default, so we can run **event.preventDefault()** and pretend they never happened.

-  If set to **false**, firing the **event.preventDefault()** has no effect.
+  If set to **false**, triggering **event.preventDefault()** has no effect.
-* **composed** - specified whether or not the event will propagate across the shadow DOM boundary into the standard DOM
+* **composed** - specifies whether or not the event will propagate across the shadow DOM boundary into the standard DOM

   This is useful if you need to dispatch an action in the Web Component and listen it on a parent element in your DOM.

-  Note that the propagation only happens if **bubbles** property is set to **true**.
+  Note that the propagation only occurs if **bubbles** property is set to **true**.

-You may have noticed that we didn't say a word about the **detail** property, but don't worry, we will explain it in the following section.
+You may have noticed that we didn't say a word about the **detail** property, but don't worry, we'll explain it in the next section.

 ## Event vs. CustomEvent

 The main difference between Event and CustomEvent is the ability to pass the data to the listener.

-When using CustomEvent, you are given the **detail** property that can be retrieved as **event.detail** later on:
+When using CustomEvent, you get the **detail** property, which can later be retrieved as **event.detail**:

 ```javascript
 const logoutEvent = new CustomEvent("logout", {